 Just received the March Consumer Reports magazine and a spark plug ignited in my brain!
 The cover story spoke to me.
 ‘Boost Your Home’s Value By 10%’.
 Let’s see if what they say can also relate to how to make your Inn more valuable.
 Many of the suggestions made in this article are points we have been suggesting (strongly) with our innkeeping clients since The B&B Team has been in business.
 When The B&B Team values a property, condition plays a big role.

 For the article, Consumer Reports contacted 303 real estate pros from around the country.
 They answered many survey questions.
 Let’s take a look at what innkeepers should be doing to keep their property in top condition.
 You do this for your guests, right?
 You will also need to work for the time, and that time will come, when you open your Inn for potential buyers.
+It’s important to keep up with real estate industry trends to see what other property owners are doing to get their homes ready for a quick and profitable sale.

 ‘What are the costliest mistakes sellers make?